unias/docklet/README.md

 192.168.0.0/16, 10.0.0.0/8.
 A proxy is setup to help users visit their vclusters behind the firewall/gateway.

+## Architecture

-The Docklet system runtime consists of four components:
+The Docklet system runtime consists of four main components:

 - distributed file system server
 - etcd server
 - docklet supermaster, master
 - docklet worker

-## Architecture
 ![](./docklet-arch.png)

 For detailed information about configurations, please see [Config](#config).